acmgroup/destinydocs/readme.md

 # Destiny API Documentation

-This repository is an accumulation of the documentation for our range of API's falling within the Destiny range of software solutions and services.
+This repository is a collection of documentation for our range of API's falling within the Destiny range of software solutions and services.